Mattis warns of 'growing threats' from Russia, China

 Mattis's strategy also calls for greater coordination with allies, who Trump on the campaign trail lambasted for not doing enough to share the burden of defending the post-World War II order.

-"We expect European allies to fulfill their commitments to increase defence and modernisation spending to bolster the alliance in the face of our shared security concerns," Mattis said, in reference to NATO countries paying more into their defence budgets.
+"We expect European allies to fulfill their commitments to increase defense and modernisation spending to bolster the alliance in the face of our shared security concerns," Mattis said, in reference to NATO countries paying more into their defense budgets.

+Republican Senator John McCain, who chairs the powerful Senate Armed Services Committee that helps oversee the Pentagon, welcomed Mattis's strategy for getting "the big decisions right."

+"A new era of great power competition has emerged, and this strategy priorities that reality," he said in a statement.

 The document makes no mention of climate change, which under former president Barack Obama was recognised as a national security threat.
 Trump has claimed climate change is a hoax and pulled the US out of the historic climate accords in Paris.